Now, I have never tried these honey

 If you have high cholesterol, again I recommend you seek advice rather than relying on this one, because I have yet to see any evidence for this, yet apparently, some people claim that one of the benefits of honey and cinnamon is that it can reduce cholesterol.
 The formula: mix 2 tablespoons of honey with 3 teaspoons of cinnamon together with water.
 I'm not convinced.

 Make a warm drink, combining water, 1 teaspoon of honey, and one teaspoon of cinnamon powder.
 Gargle before swallowing.
 Well, if nothing else, it sounds as though it may go down well on a winter’s day!
+To be fair, the antibacterial properties of honey may help, but I'm not sure how good it will be for your teeth to gargle with it.
+No comment on the cinnamon.

 If I had a bladder infection, I’m not sure I’d want to wait around to see if honey and cinnamon worked as a remedy!
 I’d be over to my doctor like a shot!
 However, the recipe says you should add 2 tablespoons of cinnamon and 1 teaspoon of honey to warm water.
 No, I think a visit to your health care professional is a better idea.

 Apparently, taking honey and cinnamon can reduce flatulence.
 Really?
 Is that just a load of hot air or what, I don’t know?!
-Okay, sorry for the pun.
+Okay, sorry for the pun!

 It is said that honey and cinnamon can be used for hair loss.
 Make a paste combining olive oil, 1 tablespoon of honey and 1 teaspoon of cinnamon.
 Cover with a shower cap for 15 minutes, then wash the hair normally.
 Well if it works, I'd expect a cosmetics company to produce a scientifically proven formula and format, because I'm sure that such a product would be worth a fortune!
+That said, there are a number of benefits proposed for using a little honey on the hair, because it aids dryness.
+You can read more on my page about honey and hair masks.

 COPYRIGHT 2010 - 2016: WWW.BUZZABOUTBEES.NET